Official Course Description

 Officially, this course has two lecture slots per week, namely Mondays, 14:15-15:30, Tuesdays, 17:15-18:30 and Thursdays 17:15-18:30.
 The initial (online!) meeting of the course will take place on Monday, February 1, 14:15-15:30 in this time period.
 You can access the meeting via the link further down this page.

 Afterwards, however, we will chose a more flexible blended learning approach.
-First important message: For now, the course will be taught online in a partially synchronous (i.e. live), partially asynchronous, and partially personal way.
+Specifically, the course is taught in a partially synchronous (i.e. live), partially asynchronous, and partially personal way.
 What this exactly means is discussed below.

 Lecture notes – “Delivery” of factual content